-3 years full-time
+3 years full-time (plus optional placement year)

-Studying Philosophy is an engaging yet demanding activity that will challenge your thinking, giving you a greater understanding of your own nature and that of the world around you.
-In Sociology you will build on this by exploring issues such as globalisation, inequalities and social change and how these relate to individual and social identities.
+Studying philosophy is an engaging yet demanding activity that will challenge your thinking, giving you a greater understanding of your own nature and that of the world around you.
+In sociology you will build on this by exploring issues such as globalisation, inequalities and social change and how these relate to individual and social identities.

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 In the second year, you'll choose from modules which look in more depth at topics in theoretical and practical philosophy (including mind, language, logic, metaphysics), value (including ethics, philosophy of art) and key figures and movements in the history of philosophy.
 You will also take sociology modules that will challenge you to think critically about issues in contemporary society.